Configuring runners

 If you need to manually update the runner authentication token, you can run a command to reset the token.

-If a runner authentication token is revealed, an attacker could use the token to clone a runner.
+If a runner’s authentication token is exposed, an attacker could use it to clone the runner.

 1. Delete the runner: